-If exempt from income tax, in the box to the left of the entry field for Line 2, provide the code for the reason for exemption from income tax.
-Enter a "1" for Public Law 86-272, or enter a "2" for all other reasons for exemption.
+If this entity is not required to file income tax, in the box to the left of the entry field for Line 2, provide the code for the reason this entity is not required to file income tax.
+Enter a "1" for Public Law 86-272, or enter a

+"2" for all other reasons for exemption and attach a statement listing the exemption and statutory citation.